Updated September 16, 2020

 - 3 of 4 test subjects have already been passed

 - GED Ready “Green” score has been achieved within the past 60 days

 - Essential cases per individual states

-Students will be monitored by an online proctor, which is similar to what they would find at a physical test center.
+Students taking the GED tests online are monitored by an online proctor, which is similar to what they would find at a physical test center.

 Prior to this online proctored pilot you could not earn your GED credential through any method other than in-person testing at an authorized center.
 Please be aware of fraudulent websites that advertise taking the GED test online or offer a diploma for a fee.
 The official online proctored GED test can only be taken through GED Testing Service at GED.com.

 If you’re getting ready to take the GED test, the internet has a wealth of resources to help you prepare.

 Keep reading for ideas on things you can do to study, prepare, and even schedule your test with the help of online tools.

 Online practice tests are an important way to identify your strengths and weaknesses.
 These online tests will help you know what to study and get you familiar with the GED testing process.

 - Feel more confident on testing day if you’ve taken several practice tests